 When you lose a life you are sent back to the beginning of the section.
 An ingenious feature is that you are shown a replay of your previous attempt.
 You can interrupt it at any time to take back control of your character.
 This way you can get back to the point you messed up without playing the whole level again.
 You are able to fast forward the replay to save time.

 Your character itself is very mobile.
 It can jump, crouch and climb walls on the way to the top of the pit.
 The challenge comes from finding, then memorising, the correct path through each level.
 Some sections offer an additional challenge apart from escaping.
 For example, one section on the second satellite requires you to collect diamonds.

 |Diamonds need to be collected on this stage.
 The shaped key I'm carrying fits in the lock on the right.

 So, the Amiga has the best looking graphics, the best scrolling and the best sound.
 That makes it the winner, right?
 Wrong.
 The Killing Game Show on the Commodore suffers the same frustrating difficulty as Blood Money (also by Psygnosis).
 The first section is easy enough but I kept getting killed by the DOLL on the second.
 To find out why I could get further on the Atari I went to the same point in both games and waited for the rising liquid.
 On the ST I had to wait 1 minute 32 seconds, whereas on the Amiga I died after only 44 seconds.
 The DOLL rises over twice as fast making the game far too difficult

 the parallax layer helps the game scroll quite smoothly – not something the ST

 excels at.
 The music, again, is fairly

 good for an ST and can be switched to sound effects if it becomes unbearable.
-It also has the extra levels over the Mega Drive
+It also has the extra levels over the Atari ST

 The only issue I have (which also affects the Amiga) is that your character can get ahead of the slow scrolling.
 Until I got used to it I occasionally died off-screen without seeing what had hit me.